-TYPE OF INGREDIENT: Moisturizer and collagen-stimulator
+Type of Ingredient: Moisturizer and collagen-stimulator

-MAIN BENEFITS: Moisturizes skin, promotes collagen production, aids in skin healing and regeneration.
+Main Benefits: Moisturizes skin, promotes collagen production, aids in skin healing and regeneration.

-HOW OFTEN CAN YOU USE IT: This largely depends on why you're using it—since it does have many benefits—and what type of product it's found in.
+How Often Can You Use It: This largely depends on why you're using it—since it does have many benefits—and what type of product it's found in.
 Generally speaking, you can use snail mucin once or twice per day.

-WORKS WELL WITH: It’s often combined with antioxidants and retinol, as well as common skincare staples such as vitamin C, glycolic acid, and other moisturizing ingredients.
+Works Well With: It’s often combined with antioxidants and retinol, as well as common skincare staples such as vitamin C, glycolic acid, and other moisturizing ingredients.

-DON'T USE WITH: Because research is still limited, it's unknown whether or not it interacts poorly with any other ingredients, says Lain.
+Don't Use With: Because research is still limited, it's unknown whether or not it interacts poorly with any other ingredients, says Lain.
 Right now, there's no evidence that it does.

 What Is Snail Mucin?

 Simply put, it’s the excretion from a snail, which is why it’s also known and appears on ingredient labels as snail secretion filtrate, or SSF.
-Snail mucin is naturally created and used by snails as way for them to protect themselves, says Desai-Solomon.
+Snail mucin is naturally created and used by snails as a way for them to protect themselves, says Desai-Solomon.
 “It’s a trusted ingredient in the K-beauty world and has become a popular one because it can offer noticeable results,” she adds.
 Worth noting: This isn’t an excretion that comes out whenever the snail moves, but rather a substance that's excreted when the snail is under stress, points out Lain (more on the importance of that in a minute).

 Benefits of Snail Mucin for Skin

-Moisturizes the skin: According to Lain, snail mucin contains moisturizing agents that work to repair the barrier function of the skin, both locking out irritants from the environment while also simultaneously locking in moisture.
+- Moisturizes the skin: According to Lain, snail mucin contains moisturizing agents that work to repair the barrier function of the skin, both locking out irritants from the environment while also simultaneously locking in moisture.

-Stimulates collagen production: “Because snail mucin is a stress-induced excretion, it's comprised of ingredients meant to repair or protect from injury," Lain explains.
+- Stimulates collagen production: “Because snail mucin is a stress-induced excretion, it's comprised of ingredients meant to repair or protect from injury," Lain explains.
 "These include growth factors, which work by triggering the growth of new skin cells and new collagen.”
 And, as we know, more collagen equals fewer wrinkles and younger-looking skin.
 Desai-Solomon adds that it also contains glycolic acid, another known collagen-booster.

 Side Effects of Snail Mucin